l3-team/DbUserBundle/README.md

 Database Provider for CAS

-Allow authorize many ROLES (Symfony ROLES) from UID (returned by CasBundle) for application Symfony2, Symfony3 and Symfony4
+Allow authorize many ROLES (Symfony ROLES) from UID (returned by CasBundle) for application Symfony2, Symfony3 and Symfony4 and Symfony5
 * UID is the id user returned by jasig cas sso server and by the l3-team/CasBundle (repository github) or l3/cas-bundle (repository packagist)
 * ROLES are Symfony ROLES prefixed by ROLE_, example ROLE_ADMIN, ROLE_USER, etc...

 Installation of the Bundle
 ---
-* Simple add this line in the require in your composer.json :
+* Install the Bundle with this command :
 ```
-"l3/db-user-bundle": "~1.0"
+composer require l3/db-user-bundle:~1.0
 ```
 Launch the command **composer update** to install the package.